IngridFerreira93/ingridferreira93/README.md

 🌱 Atualmente, estou cursando uma **Pós-graduação em AI Engineering** na Impacta, com o objetivo de unir **Inteligência Artificial** ao **desenvolvimento web**.

 📌 Aqui no meu GitHub você encontrará projetos pessoais e estudos que refletem meu aprendizado contínuo e minha paixão por tecnologia.

+# 👋 Hi there!
+I'm Ingrid  🇬🇧

+I’m a **Front-end Developer** with 3 years of experience, currently living and working in **São Paulo, Brazil**.
+I’ve been involved in challenging projects at an advertising agency, contributing directly to the development and maintenance of the **TIM Portal**.

+🚀 Throughout my journey, I’ve been improving my skills in:
+- Building **dynamic and responsive interfaces**
+- Integrating **visual and functional elements** to enhance user experience
+- Working with **agile methodologies (Scrum/Kanban)** to deliver fast and high-quality results

+💡 What motivates me the most is turning ideas into digital solutions that have a real impact on people’s everyday lives.

+🌱 I’m currently pursuing a **Postgraduate degree in AI Engineering** at Impacta, with the goal of combining **Artificial Intelligence** with **web development**.

+📌 On my GitHub, you’ll find personal projects and study repositories that reflect my continuous learning and passion for technology.

 <div>